sshark/thrillingbytes/Looking at A Monad Through An Example.md

 ``` scala
 def  div(a: Int, b: Int): Int = a / b
 ```
-The responbility lies with the caller to catch the exception if anything goes bad
+The responbility lies with the caller to catch the exception if anything goes bad.
+The downside of this is, the developer does not know that the function

 ## The Better Answer, Use An Effect

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODM5MjAzOTldfQ==
+eyJoaXN0b3J5IjpbLTIwNDIzNTI2XX0=
 -->